Host inventory | EPM-UL

 15. (Optional).
 You can update, pause, or delete the schedule by using the buttons at the bottom of the panel.

-Profile a host using a credential rule
+Use a credential rule

 To avoid requiring password authentication when you run a host profile, configure a credential rule.
 Use default credentials to run a profile on one or many hosts.